selforganising/foundersandcoders/_posts/2014-04-22-invariant-programming.md

 The program does not need to keep track of each recursive call and do a final calculation (in this case, multiplication by *n*) before returning a result.

-Tail recursive calls do not require a *call stack*.
-The compiler does not need to do what is called *tail call optimisation*.
-Languages like Python, Java and almost all widely-used languages cannot do tail call optimisation and using recursive functions that are not tail recursive will eventually lead to stack overflows.
+Tail recursive calls do not require a *call stack*, if the compiler is capable of doing *tail call optimisation*.
+Languages like Python, Java and almost all widely-used languages cannot do tail call optimisation and using recursive functions even if they are tail recursive will eventually lead to a stack overflow.

 Here is what the call stack for the original definition looks like for factorial(5):